 Concept Cars: La Grande Bellezza

-Erarta Museum of Contemporary Art presents an exhibition of concept cars created by Nuccio Bertone’s legendary design studio for Alfa Romeo, Cadillac, Chevrolet, and Porsche
+Erarta Museum of Contemporary Art presented an exhibition of concept cars created by Nuccio Bertone’s legendary design studio for Alfa Romeo, Cadillac, Chevrolet, and Porsche

 Six unique concept cars that redefined the notions of beauty and functionality